Ombi-app/Ombi.Docs/docs/settings/all-the-arrs.md

 This option tells Ombi to use the Arrs to check for availability (instead of a media server).
 If you have set up a Plex/Emby/Jellyfin connection in Ombi, then Ombi will use that to detect what is available (and this should be disabled).
-_We recommend using the medie server rather than this option - it's mainly for people who use things like XBMC and local players._
+_We recommend using the media server rather than this option - it's mainly for people who use things like XBMC and local players._
 ***

 ## Hostname